-The mandate to provide annual medical surveillance and care, environmental monitoring and characterization, and dose assessment for the peoples of the nuclear affected atolls is memorialized in U.S. statutes (Public Laws 95-134, section 104; 96-205, section 106; 99-239, section 103; 108-188, section 103; and 112-148, section 2).
+The mandate to provide annual medical surveillance and care, environmental monitoring and characterization, and dose assessment for the peoples of the nuclear affected atolls is memorialized in U.S. statutes (Public Laws 95-134, section 104; 96-205, section 106; 99-239, section 103; 108-188, section 103; and 112-149, section 2).
 Since 1977, DOE and its predecessor Agencies have afforded the exposed people access to state-of-the-art diagnosis and treatment of cancer and technical assistance to aid the four affected atolls in their efforts to remain resettled in a safe environment and to assist others in resettling safely.
-Enewetak Island and Utrik Island are resettled; Rongelap Island is on the path to resettling, and Bikini Island has made public their resettlement plans, although no progress has occurred as of 2018.
+Enewetak Island and Utrik Island are resettled.
 Two major issues of the journal “Health Physics” — Volume 73 (Issue 1) July 1997 and Volume 99 (Issue 2) August 2010 — present the major research findings from decades of environmental surveys and analyses.
 Other major environmental reports prepared by the DOE Lawrence Livermore National Laboratory are available on their web page at https://marshallislands.llnl.gov.
-Information on Runit Island (Cactus Crater) radioactive waste containment structure engineering surveys and groundwater monitoring program required under Pub.
-L. 112-149 are available at https://marshallislands.llnl.gov/cactus_crater.php.
+Information on the Runit Island (Cactus Crater) radioactive waste containment structure visual surveys and groundwater monitoring program required under Pub.
+L. 112-149 is available at https://marshallislands.llnl.gov/cactus_crater.php.